Plan Your Visit to the Maryland Zoo

 Off-Season Tips

 The Maryland Zoo is open year-round, but the weather does impact which animals are most visible.
-If it’s cold or raining, try the Penguin Education Center, visit the alpacas in the farmyard or hang out with the primates and crocodiles at the Chimp House.
+If it’s cold or raining, try the indoor Penguin Education Center, visit the alpacas in the farmyard or hang out with the primates and crocodiles at the indoor Chimp House.

 Some animals, like river otters, leopards, flamingos and polar bears are relatively unbothered by the chill—so layer up and visit!